basekit/php-api-client/README.md

 ```

 There's a very small unit test suite, using [PHPUnit].
 Making sure you haven't
-broken any existing tests is easy too.
+broken any tests is easy too.

 ```bash
 $ make test